tlowande/stuvv-react-frontend/README.md

 ## Deployement

 This project has been deployed for educational purposes only and it is available at https://stuvv.netlify.com/.
 Back-end database was deployed on Heroku

+Anyone can sign up by choosing any string that simulates First Name, Last Name and Email (something@something.something) and a minimum of 4 digit password.
+All fields must be complete.

 ## The Final Product